SymphonyPlatformSolutions/symphony-bdk-ui-toolkit/src/components/base/phone-input-field/info.md

-#Phone Input Field
+# Phone Input Field
-This is a International Phone number Input, with the hability to choose a particular country from a list, providing a country code for it.
+This is an International Phone number Input, with the ability to choose a particular country from a list, providing a country code for it.
 It wraps this component:
 https://github.com/bl00mber/react-phone-input-2